trace1729/compilers_for_course/lab3.md

        (2)
         if new production have direct left recursion elinate it

+        void do_substitution() {
+            1. remove A_i -> \sum delta_i gammer, stores it
+            in a string s.
+            2. for each production belongs to delta_j, we reassemble it with the rest of RHS of A_i's production. store them into A_i's production.
+        }
 ```
 How to store the value of the non-termial
 - store them as char